-The discussion about people pirating anime has been a daunting one, with one half of the community actively advocating the importance of using legal services in order to support the industry, one half unable to use said services to watch the anime that they want due to copyright and the remaining half simply not given a damm and going to those illegal sites.
+The discussion about people pirating anime has been a daunting one, with one side of the community actively advocating the importance of using legal services in order to support the industry, one side unable to use said services to watch the anime that they want due to copyright and the remaining side simply not given a damm and going to those illegal sites.
 So what is the cause for people knowingly going to these illegal sites to watch anime, even going to the extent of donating to the illegal site pateron?

 With services like Crunchyroll and Funimation offering more than 25,000 episodes and 15,000 hours of officially-licensed content from leading Asian media producers directly to viewers, translated professionally in multiple languages within minutes of TV broadcast, it’s safe to say that anime isn’t hard to find and the benefits of using their services definitely out weighs the crappy fan dubs right?
 This should be enough to steer any fans away from those illegal sites…or is it enough?

 Popular influencers in the anime community have advocated, and those who work in the industry have on a daily basis urged fans to use platforms like Crunchyroll to watch anime and avoid going to illegal sites, however many still opt to go to the illegal sites rather than forking over $4.99/month.
 The question is why?
 Well, the answer is rather simple really…it’s easy!
 Plain and simple!

 OK, maybe it’s not all that simple but it’s a starting point to understand why thousands of people pirate anime daily.
 Lets break it down and analyse each point.